 Beginning with the end in mind

-The Tutor Learning Initiative Dr De Rossi focuses on are in Years 7, 8 and 9.
+The Tutor Learning Initiative Dr De Rossi focuses on is in Years 7, 8, and 9.
 Go to the Year Group Page to check out your understanding of your Common Assessment Task.
 Ask yourself what your understanding is of each part of the sections set out in the image.

 A CAT represents the sum total of the skills, knowledge and ideas you learn in an English Unit.
 In education-speak, they are referred to as SUMMATIVE ASSESSMENTS because they came at the end of the learning process.